RMHogervorst/blog/content/post/2024-07-18-search-tools/index.md

 ---
 title: "Search tools"
-summary: "If you want to search, you often get elastic, but there are many options and depending on what kind of search you want.
-Here are some ways of looking at it."
+summary: If you want to search, you often get elastic, but there are many options and depending on what kind of search you want.
+Here are some ways of looking at it.
 subtitle: "local, website, logs or something else?"
 date: 2024-07-18
 lastmod: 2024-07-30